matry/editor/notes/notes.md

 Content mode allows users to alter the content embedded within certain elements.
 It's worth pointing out that not all elements are allowed to have content.
-At the time of this writing, the "contentful" elements are text, image, and video.
+At the time of this writing, the "contentful" elements are text and image.

 - When editing the content for a text element, the editor sidebar becomes a rich text editor.
 - When editing the content for an image element, the editor displays options for (a) selecting existing assets, (b) loading a new image from your computer or from a url, and (c) generating a placeholder image with AI.
-- When editing the content for a video element, the editor has similar options as when editing image content.

 ## style mode